 CW: Most of us here in California do not have a mudroom or an entry closet.
 Despite that, all of my clients have clutter-free entryways.
 The key is having a home for everything coming in and everything you need going out.
 But the most important aspect of any organization system is that the people living in the house comply.
 A system is only as good as the people who follow it.

 The entryway is the first place you enter and the last place you exit.
 That means you need homes for hats, jackets, leashes, keys, shoes, and sunglasses (otherwise, these items will find their way to other areas of the home).
 Install hooks for jackets, leashes, and hats.
 Add a key bowl nearby and a shoe basket or bench for easy shoe storage.
-I even designed a cute DIY sunglass holder for one of my projects.

 MD: The junk drawer is everyone’s worst nightmare.
 How can we prevent it from happening?

 CW: Organizers have differing opinions on junk drawers.
 My personal belief is that they should not exist and do not need to exist.
 There is no need for a junk drawer when you don’t have any junk.
 Again, the first step is editing.
 Get rid of everything you don’t need or love.
 Once you do that, the second step is to sort the items into categories.
 Every item that finds its way to the junk drawer—the keys, earphones, pens, scissors, glue, staples, coupons—should have a specific home to live so people know where to put it.
 If you have the room, my favorite tool to organize all the household junk is in the Container Store shoe box.

 MD: How do you make sure the laundry room doesn’t pile up with clothes and get out of control, especially when you have a large family?